DigitalPublishingToolkit/NN09/md/10Rules.md

-Although many of the dramatizations and horror scenarios have turned out to be exaggerated, surveillance – state surveillance in particular – remains a social problem as it is still a danger to democracy and community.
+Although many of the dramatizations and horror scenarios have turned out to be exaggerated, surveillance – state surveillance in particular – remains a social problem, as it is still a danger to democracy and community.
 J. Edgar Hoover is a key witness to this effect.
 The first director of the FBI amassed files on everything and everyone, and had soon collected enough material to blackmail practically all the powers